 The app will then visualise the options as stacked bar charts and hopefully provide some clarity and context to the user.
-It also offers some tips in case anyone is still having difficulty deciding at this point.
+It also offers a few tips and thought exercises in case anyone is still having difficulty deciding at this point.

-The design continued to evolve alongside the coded version of the app which let me refine interactions, design states I missed and create a consistent experience that fits well together as a real app.
+The design continued to evolve alongside the coded version of the app, which let me refine interactions, design states I missed and create a consistent experience that fits well together.

 From a visual standpoint, I knew early on it would be important to colour code the different types of information you can organise with Thrive so that users can organise them better in their minds.
-I also wanted to use vibrant colours and engaging animations to help users feel hopeful about what they could achieve with this app.
+I also wanted to use vibrant colours and engaging animations to help users feel hopeful about what they can achieve with this app.

 I’ve only been learning to code for about 1.5 years in my spare time so I’m by no means an experienced developer.
-However, working on Thrive has been a great learning experience and it expanded my understanding of the Swift language and the iOS platform.
+But, working on Thrive has been a great learning experience and it expanded my understanding of the Swift language and the iOS platform.

-I started using extensions to keep my view controllers manageable, learned of a new way of iterating through arrays, discovered several new pods and learned the importance of using different branches in GitHub when I had started working on a new feature in the master branch but needed to release a quick fix and was forced to revert several commits.
-I also learned the hard way to safely unwrap optionals when the weather API reached its limit on the free plan because of all the people using it while featured and the app started crashing on launch because I was force unwrapping an optional.
+I started using extensions to keep my view controllers manageable, learned of a new way of iterating through arrays, discovered some great new libraries and learned the importance of using different branches in GitHub.
+I also learned the hard way to safely unwrap optionals when the weather API the app uses reached its limit on the free plan because of all the traffic and the app started crashing on launch because of a forcefully unwrapped optional.

 The app isn’t open source but I'd be happy to share the project.

 Publishing the app on the App Store was relatively easy since I already had some experience with what Apple’s review team looks for and what I can and can’t do with things like screenshots and the description.